 In this guide you’ll find the best gas grills available in 2020 for any budget.
 We’ll also guide you through what all the features mean and give you some tips to help get setup and cooking on a your new grill.

 Our Top Choices For The Best Gas Grills in 2024

 But we think the extra cost is worth it.

 The main grate of this unit is 424 square inches, with an additional 105 square inch warming rack.
 That means this grill is big enough to cook about 20 hamburger patties.
 The unit also boasts two preparation tables on either side of the main cooking grate.

-The cooking grates are porcelain enamel coated cast iron which makes maintenance a lot easier than regular cast iron. usually high maintenance cast iron grates are a lot easier to take care of.
+The cooking grates are porcelain enamel coated cast iron which makes maintenance a lot easier than regular cast iron.
 They do not need to be seasoned before use, and won’t rust or peel.